KrolikPDX/iOS-OpenWeather/README.md

 ```
 let API_KEY = "your_key_between_quotation_marks"
 ```
-4. Run the simulator with any selected iOS simulated device.
+4. Run the simulator with any selected iOS simulatable device.
-5. If you wish to run the application on your personal device, please reference

 ## Acknowledgements